jwest22/vector-stream/README.md

 # Vector Stream
 This project generates multi-modal vector embeddings for event descriptions, geolocation data, and timestamps which are then available to be queried by a user via a Streamlit interface.
 The application dynamically categorizes each token in the user's query for appropriate embedding.
 This project uses Streamlit as the front-end, PyTorch and Hugging Face Transformers, and FAISS for similarity searches.

+This approach effectively multiplies the dimensionality for each subject, object and predicate token without introducing a larger embedding model.

 ## Table of Contents
 - [Overview](#multi-modal-vector-embeddings-and-similarity-search)
 - [Requirements](#requirements)